 While there are many recurring features that differ in depth depending on what option you pick, we have highlighted the top 5 most common features you get:

 - Invoicing & accepting payments

 - Sending estimates

 QuickBooks payments, distinct, but integrated

-In addition to these features, their out of the box payment system, called QuickBooks payments is great, with seamless automated invoice updates.
-Keeping this in mind, it’s no surprise that QuickBooks gets great ratings, of up to 9.5/10 from FinancesOnline, and has become a relative household name for payment systems and merchant accounts.
+In addition to these features, their out-of-the-box payment system, called QuickBooks payments is great, with seamless automated invoice updates.
+Keeping this in mind, it’s no surprise that QuickBooks gets great ratings and has become a relative household name for payment systems and merchant accounts.
 It is a superb tool for low-risk merchants, as it allows for ACH, credit card payments, and invoice creation with seamless integration into QuickBooks accounting software.

 QuickBooks Payments, great for low-risk, but…

 While it is excellent for low-risk merchant types, there are those who may have tried to engage with QuickBooks’ out-of-the-box payment system, only to have their application rejected.
 Usually what happens in these cases is that their industry or product type isn’t supported.
 There are many possible reasons why this might happen, though it is likely connected to being unaware in advance that your industry might fall under Intuit’s list of prohibited business types when it comes to credit card processing.

 What business types are prohibited by QuickBooks Payments?

 Intuit’s payment guideline for QuickBooks enables a great share of merchants to use their in-house payment processor.
 However, the type of business you have matters if you are to run it with the help of QuickBooks Payments.
 The list of prohibited businesses at the time of this article appears to clearly include travel, financial services and products, MOTO (Mail order telephone order), and telecommunications, to name only a few.